Monique-nel/BFB321-Group04/README.md

 ---

 ## Data Visualisation
 The database includes sample data for testing.
-Insert this code into Mzanzi.sql to see current tables filled sample data.
+Insert this code into Mzanzi.sql to see the current tables filled with sample data.
 ```bash
 SELECT * FROM "User";
 SELECT * FROM "Market";